mamift/shakesta/README.txt

 	"deals/today",
 	"deals/week",
 	"deals/show/{id}"
+	"categories",
+	"bycategory/{category}"
 ]

-Every single command is a POST route, that returns JSON data; the only piece of data that must be POST'ed is the API key.
+Every single command is a GET route, that returns JSON data; the only piece of data that must be GET'ed is the API key.
 Every request must have a valid API key, using the 'apikey=' prefix.
-Using GET requests will not work and return an error.
 For example, using the 'curl' command on linux:

 	curl -d 'apikey=key5386ea461f9568.70167308' shakesta.com/api/v1.1/deals/all/expired